 - Double click on the Ethernet network adapter and then Details button.
 This time you find under the IPv4 section, the APIPA has gone and you got the proper IP address from the DHCP pool you assigned above.

 - You can see the IPv4 address we got for our PC from our Windows DHCP server is the 126.96.36.199.
 Now open the web browser and type http://127.0.0.1/dhcpstatus.xml.
 This should show the configured and be operating connections and also all currently active clients.

 - You can see in the screenshot, the devices those assigned an IP address using the DHCP server for Windows software; One of them is for Synology DIsk station and other is for our Windows PC.

 - Once you got the assigned IP address for your Synology Nas box, its time to access that.
 Go to your browser and type the Synology assigned IP address with port number 5000.
 For example, our IP address is 188.8.131.52 then in the browser we will type 184.108.40.206:5000.

 - And finally, you can access your Synology NAS directly via PC without any router.

-I hope this tutorial helps you to solve your problem in somehow.
-In case you have any confusion or have any suggestion the comment box is all yours!!
+I hope this tutorial helps you to solve your problem somehow.
+In case you have any confusion or any suggestion then comment box is all yours!!